What Is Copay, Deductible, And Coinsurance?

 Navigating The Realm Of Coinsurance:

 Coinsurance is our third health care term.
 This refers to a portion of the medical cost you will pay after your deductible has been fulfilled.
 In other words, it means that you.
-And your insurance carrier are each paying a share of eligible costs, that will in total, end you up at a 100%.
+And your insurance carrier are each paying a share of eligible costs, which will in total, end you up at 100%.

 The higher your coinsurance percentage is, the higher will be the share of the cost on your part.
 You would also be responsible for any additional charges that are not part of the health plan coverage.